leonahess/homelab/lxc/221-influx/README.md

 ## Service Setup

-The service is InfluxDB, a time series database
+The service is InfluxDB, a time series database.
 The used docker images is here: https://hub.docker.com/_/influxdb

 ### clone homelab repo